-My mother once jokingly told me that for the kind of person I am who hates cold climate, god prepared me for Canadian winters by sending me to UK last year.
-I didn’t take her seriously then but to think of it, I sure don’t feel lost while deciding outfits now and unsurprisingly haven’t caught cold yet!
-As a matter of fact, I didn’t even had to shop for any winter clothes for Canada but with a few simple tricks I made the ones I already own work.
+As I was mentally preparing myself for the winters before moving to Canada, my mother, the sweetest person on earth comes to me and says that for the kind of person I am who hates cold climate, god prepared me for Canadian winters by sending me to the UK the year before.
+I didn’t take her seriously then but to think of it, I sure don’t feel lost while deciding winter outfits now and haven’t caught a cold yet!
+As a matter of fact, I didn’t even have to shop for any winter clothes for Canada!
+Here are some of the tricks that helped me and I hope they’ll be useful for you too!

 Learn the art of layering